-When Scout's pop moves into an aged care facility, their Friday train-ride tradition ends abruptly, but Scout and Pop make a plan …
+When Pop moves into an aged care facility, it seems their train-riding tradition is over, but Scout and Pop make a plan …

-They build a station by his bed, they make the tickets -- beep! -- and they step on board a train that can take them anywhere … to yesterday and tomorrow, to here and there, and all the everywheres in between.
+They build a station by his bed, make the tickets and board a train that can take them anywhere – to yesterday and tomorrow, to here and there, and all the everywheres in between.

 Awards & acclaim for The Truck Cat